MagiShi/CrunchApp/readme.md

 ### Run instructions
 - Navigate to the program files
 - `heroku open` will open the herokuapp project
-- `flask run` will open the application locally
+- To open the  application locally
+	- For Windows: `flask run`
+	- For OSX: `python3 app.py`
 ### Troubleshooting
 - Sometimes a user's reservations will not appear on their My Reservations page.
 Our highly technical fix is just to refresh until they eventually appear.